Back to Book

 The approach is deceptively simple.
 Write a prompt that defines what "good" means.
 Feed it your AI's outputs.
 Get judgments at scale.
 In theory, you've automated evaluation.
 In practice, most teams plateau at <70% accuracy and wonder what went wrong.

-The gap between generic LLM judges and production-grade evaluation is an't a matter of tweaking prompts.
-It's a matter of understanding what judges actually do well, what they systematically fail at, and how to configure them for your specific domain.
+The gap between generic LLM judges and production-grade evaluation is a matter of understanding what judges actually do well, what they systematically fail at, and how to configure them for your specific domain.
 This chapter gives you that understanding.

 Why LLM Judges Work